Program and speakers

 Keynotes

-Taimalelagi Mataio Faafetai (Matt) Brown – a New Zealand born Samoan author and renowned communicator who works to eradicate domestic violence by supporting those who perpetrate violence, to heal.
-A survivor of family violence and childhood sexual abuse himself, he originally started his domestic violence advocacy work by sharing his story with the men who frequented his busy barbershops as a way to foster vulnerability, healing, and connection, and now has grown that idea into hosting free men’s anti-violence support groups from locations like barbershops, construction sites, gang pads, prisons and in indigenous spaces.
-He is a staunch advocate of being able to redefine societies view of masculinity and to help end the cycle of domestic violence plaguing families all over the world.
+Taimalelagi Mataio Faafetai (Matt) Brown (She is not your rehab) – a New Zealand born Samoan author and renowned communicator who works to eradicate domestic violence by supporting those who perpetrate violence, to heal.
+A survivor of family violence and childhood sexual abuse himself, he started his domestic violence advocacy work by sharing his story with the men who frequented his busy barbershops as a way to foster vulnerability, healing, and connection.
+He has grown that idea into hosting free men’s anti-violence support groups from locations like barbershops, construction sites, gang pads, prisons and in indigenous spaces.
+He is a staunch advocate of being able to redefine societies’ view of masculinity and to help end the cycle of domestic violence plaguing families all over the world.

 Program